gmcninch-prof/gradekeeper/README.md

 There is a (hopefully) working example in the `examples` directory.

-## "What does the do, and what do I need to do to get it working?"
+## "What does this thing do, and what do I need to do to get it working?"

 In the unlikely event that anyone tries to use this code, here is a quick overview for how I use it for a given course.